rishita2002/FaceRecognitionTracking/README.md

 Following functionalities can be performed by the admin:

 • Login

 • Register new employees to the system

 • Add employee photos to the training data set

 • Train the model

 • View attendance report of all employees.
 Attendance can be filtered by date or employee.

 Following functionalities can be performed by the employee:

 • Login

 • Mark his/her time-in and time-out by scanning their face

 • View attendance report of self

 How to run/execute in the computer?

-    clone it on your computer
+   • clone it on your computer

-    make a separate python virtual environment or use the default one already installed on your machine Download this file
+   • make a separate python virtual environment or use the default one already installed on your machine

+   • Download • is file

-    put it inside \Attendance-System-Using-Face-Recognition\face_recognition_data directory
+   • put it inside \Attendance-System-Using-Face-Recognition\face_recognition_data directory

-    run pip install -r requirements.txt inside \Attendance-System-Using-Face-Recognition directory Run python manage.py runserver inside \Attendance-System-Using-Face-Recognition directory to run the project
+   • run pip install -r requirements.txt inside \Attendance-System-Using-Face-Recognition directory

+   • Run python manage.py runserver inside \Attendance-System-Using-Face-Recognition directory to run the project

  <h3>Important:</h3>
  for admin login purpose,

    username- admin

    password-admin